Check out your checkout! (see what I did there? ;).

 Clearly provide your contact details on the checkout page itself so your users can get in touch with you for any reason.
 Personal communication may give you an idea of what can lead to more conversions overall.

-You should be testing your cart abandonment process often.
+You should be testing and measuring through analytics your cart abandonment process often.
 Is it easy to use & understand?
 Is it accommodating to different types of customers?
 Did it take too long?
 Does it work well on mobile?
+You get the point.

-I also recommend asking your friends or potentially even some top customers who have made many repeat purchases.
+As one final quick tip, I recommend asking your friends or potentially even some top customers who have made repeat purchases.
 Ask for their feedback.
 This will help you accelerate key changes.